Read Our Stories of Learning at the Alice Smith School

 Many congratulations to Emily Chong and India Kolb in Year 13 have won the British Geological Society 'National Schools Geology Challenge'.
 The National Schools Geology Challenge is a worldwide competition where students showcase their interest in geology, learn more about the way geoscience impacts our lives, and put their teamwork and presentation skills to the test!

 Over to..read more

 - Counting: Understanding numbers will help children in all areas of maths.
-When children hear adults counting, using numbers and talking about quantity it develops their understanding of the concept of number.
-Count steps, cups on the table, number..
+When children hear adults counting, using numbers and talking about quantity it develops their..

 We have had a STEM-tastic week at EP.
 Our fabulous student prefects for STEM, Maths and Computer Science, Biology, DT, Physics, Eco and Chemistry have treated staff and students to a medley of activities and learning moments as part of STEM Week - a week-long exploration of all things Science, Technology, Engineering and Maths related.

 To achieve success one must sometimes fail.
 To learn one has to often struggle.
 Failure and struggle can be discouraging for some but not for our Year 6 students.
 A major highlight this week has been the new skill presentations as part of the Year 6 Challenge Award.
 As part of this challenge, students must identify a new skill and attempt to develop it.
 The learning experience..read more